pingu342/search_bitcoin/README.md

 # Dictionary Search

-    ./dictionary_search.sh FILE
+Use the seed written in FILE.
+Otherwise, it is the same as the random search above.

-(Optinal) When using a Electrum Server
+When using a Electrum Server.

     ./dictionary_search.sh FILE electrs

-This script uses the seed in FILE.
+When using a bitcoin address list.

-Otherwise, it is the same as the random search above.
+    ./dictionary_search.sh FILE

 ex.
 FILE=sample_dictionary